Calls for a new flag

 The 1970s and 80s

-In 1979 National MP and Minister of Internal Affairs, Allan Highet, ignited debate around the New Zealand flag by suggesting it should be changed.
-But Highet's proposal gained little traction.
-Neither did a call by Labour MP and Minister of Foreign Affairs Russell Marshall in 1988.
+In 1979 the National MP and Minister of Internal Affairs, Allan Highet, ignited debate by suggesting the New Zealand flag should be changed.
+His proposal gained little traction, as did a call by Labour MP and Minister of Foreign Affairs Russell Marshall in 1988.
 This was unsurprising - polls taken in 1973 and 1984 suggested that the majority of New Zealanders were opposed to changing their flag.
-In 1989, a year before commemorations of the sesquicentenary of the signing of the Treaty of Waitangi, the Listener magazine took a slightly different approach.
-It ran a competition asking artists, designers and New Zealanders to send in their ideas for a new flag.
-This followed 'Ausflag', a similar competition held in Australia in 1986 in the lead up to its bicentennial celebrations.
+In 1989, a year before commemorations of the 150th anniversary of the signing of the Treaty of Waitangi, the NZ Listener magazine took a slightly different approach.
+It ran a competition asking artists, designers and other New Zealanders to send in their ideas for a new flag.
+This followed 'Ausflag', a similar competition held in Australia in 1986 in the lead-up to its bicentennial celebrations.

 Polls on the flag